fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health-update-monitoring.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: How to configure and use the health page in the Teams admin center to manage clients using monitoring and informational advice specific to situations.
+description: Monitoring for updates for the Teams client using the Teams admin center.
 appliesto:
 - Microsoft Teams
 ms.localizationpriority: medium
 ---

-# Teams client supportability and manageability tools in Teams admin center health

-This article provides an overview of the new Teams Client Health Dashboards and tools for managing Teams clients in the Microsoft Teams admin center.

-Teams client health is an all-new page with a set of data, insights, and tools to help administrators troubleshoot and resolve issues.
-When a Teams application experiences an issue, end-users typically reach out to their adminis.
-As an admin, you may be regularly occupied with requests from end-users.
-This in can leave you in a reactive position with limited information to diagnose and resolve problems effectively.

-As an admin, you may need to proactively monitor, or you may need to perform remediation actions to manage and fix issues before they impact your end user productivity or cause further escalations.

-## Teams client health

-[XXX EMPTY SECTION WITH ONLY SCREENS]

-## Teams update monitoring
+# Microsoft Teams update monitoring

-- Teams update monitoring in the Teams admin center allows administrators to proactively monitor Teams client updates and versions, and helps identify users who aren't on the latest version of the Teams client.
+- Microsoft Teams update monitoring in the Teams admin center allows administrators to proactively monitor Teams client updates and versions, and helps identify users who aren't on the latest version of the Teams client.
 - Admins can monitor the overall update and adoption status of the latest version of the Teams client across Windows and Mac devices in their organization.
 - This page provides a Teams client update status from users in your organization.
 It groups devices into three update statuses:
   - Latest Build